Source-Set-564/SlidingButton/README.md

 implementation 'id.ss564.lib.slidingbutton:slidingbutton:<latest-version>'
 ```

 Then **sync** your gradle.
-If you have errors, try to add maven  url to your `build.gradle` project level
+If you have errors, try add maven  url to your `build.gradle` project level

 ```groovy
 repositories {